mvuorre/exampleRPackage/README.md

 `man/` is the “manuals” folder which will have files documenting the package’s functions.

-The package is already functional, but it contains nothing useful.
-At this point, delete the `man/hello.Rd` and NAMESPACE files.
-Those files relate to documenting functions, but we will use easier methods to do that (see below).
-Next, we introduce and edit the content to create a complete package that contains data and functions.
+The package is already functional, but it contains nothing useful: Next, we introduce and edit the content to create a complete package that contains data and functions.

 ## Describe the package